Multiwavelength view of SPT-CL J2106-5844. The radio galaxies and the thermal and relativistic plasmas in a massive galaxy cluster merger at z~1.13: Discussion

 A similar correspondence with a mildly soft X-ray emitting region is found for the southern SZ features, indicating that the observed gas may belong to the remnant core of the merging subcluster.
-Although it is not possible to draw any firm conclusion on the specific dynamics of the ICM components, the comparison of the hardness ratio map with the dirty image of the ALMA+ACA data shows that the shape of the southern SZ structure seems to follow an arc-like X-ray-hard feature observed in the hardness ratio map north of the southern SZ component.
-An exciting possibility is that this feature is a merger-driven shock, though further observations will be required to confirm (or reject) this.
+As mentioned before, this structure is observed to correspond to an extension toward the southeast in the X-ray surface brightness and peaking around the centroid of the southern SZ component.
+Although it is not possible to draw any firm conclusion on the specific dynamics of the ICM components, the comparison of the hardness ratio map with the dirty image of the ALMA+ACA data further shows that the shape of the southern SZ structure seems to follow an arc-like X-ray-hard feature observed in the hardness ratio map north of the southern SZ component.
+An exciting possibility is that this feature is a merger-driven shock.
+We emphasize again, though, that the significance of the sole hardness measurement for the aforementioned ICM structures is only marginally larger than $2\sigma$ (bottom panel of Fig.~\ref{fig:xhard}), and further observations, as well as a joint SZ and X-ray analysis, will be required to confirm (or reject) them.

-In Figure \ref{fig:redshifts}, we show the redshifts for the galaxies measured by the Gemini Observations of Galaxies in Rich Early ENvironments\footnote{\url{http://gogreensurvey.ca/data-releases/data-packages/}} (GOGREEN; \citealt{Balogh2017}, \citealt{Old2020}, \citealt{vanderBurg2020}, and \citealt{Balogh2020}) survey, and find no obvious velocity offset between the two main components that would indicate the major merger is oriented predominantly along the line of sight.
+In Figure \ref{fig:redshifts}, we show the redshifts for the galaxies measured by the Gemini Observations of Galaxies in Rich Early ENvironments\footnote{\url{http://gogreensurvey.ca/data-releases/data-packages/}} (GOGREEN; \citealt{Balogh2017}, \citealt{Old2020}, \citealt{vanderBurg2020}, and \citealt{Balogh2020}) survey.
+Similarly to what was inferred from the kinetic SZ analysis (Sect.~\ref{sec:res:sz:kinsz}), we find no obvious velocity offset between the two main components that would indicate the major merger is oriented predominantly along the line of sight.
 We do however see evidence for the western extension identified in the weak-lensing study by \citet{Kim2019} to be blue-shifted.
-The structure seems to be associated with an interloper or filament, $\sim500~\mathrm{kpc}$ in length, infalling from the north-west into the cluster with a line-of-sight component that may be responsible, in the pre-merger hypothesis, for setting in place the putative sloshing in the northern region of SPT-CL~J2106-5844.
+The structure seems to be associated with an interloper or filament, $\sim500~\mathrm{kpc}$ in length, infalling from the northwest into the cluster with a line-of-sight component that may be responsible, in the pre-merger hypothesis, for setting in place the putative sloshing in the northern region of SPT-CL~J2106-5844.
 Alternatively, if we are observing SPT-CL~J2106-5844 in an early post-merger phase, the sloshing motion within the cluster core may have been induced by the interaction of the two subclusters during the off-axis core passage.